OctoPrint/OctoPrint/CONTRIBUTING.md

     it now would make the history and especially `git blame` completely unusable, so for now we'll have to deal with it (this decision might be revisited in the future).
-  * [3] - Up until 1.4.2, the PATCH version segment was the one increasing most often due to OctoPrint's maintenance releases but with 1.5.0 this will *fully* adhere to the concepts in semantic versioning mandating only bug fixes in patch releases.
-    Maintenance releases will henceforth increase the MINOR segment.